Paul Devoe: Death row

 Given his presumed victim count, Paul Devoe was classified as one of the most prolific killers in Travis County, Texas.

 After his sentencing in 2009, Devoe was incarcerated at the Allan B. Polunsky Unit, the state's designated facility for male death row inmates.
 As of August 2023, Devoe was listed as one of 184 inmates held on death row in Texas.

 Appeals

 On December 14, 2011, Paul Devoe's direct appeal was denied by the Texas Court of Criminal Appeals.

 On January 14, 2014, the Texas Court of Criminal Appeals turned down Devoe's appeal against his death sentence.

 On January 13, 2016, the Texas Court of Criminal Appeals dismissed Devoe's appeal against his death sentence.

 On January 9, 2018, the 5th U.S. Circuit Court of Appeals rejected Devoe's appeal.

 On May 14, 2018, Devoe's final appeal was denied by the U.S. Supreme Court.

+Motion for execution date

+In January 2026, Texas Attorney General Ken Paxton's office formally filed a motion seeking an execution date for Devoe.